Australian rules football in the Northern Territory: History

 Prior to separation from South Australia, during the 1870s and 1880s the local media reported almost equally on both Australian rules and rugby, there was a growing awareness of international rugby and also of both American football and soccer.
-Australian rules began to gain favour in the Territory late 1880s due mainly to South Australia's involvement in intercolonials with Victoria.
-Apart from the difficulties presented by distance and population, attempts to form a local football club were hampered by the lack of an oval, with the only oval in the territory being by destroyed white ants.
-Following separation from South Australia in 1911, soccer was the first form of football played in the Territory, against sailors in 1912, however there were insufficient local footballers to field a full team.
+Australian rules began to gain favour in the Northern Territory late 1880s due mainly to South Australia's involvement in intercolonials with Victoria.
+Apart from the difficulties presented by distance and population, attempts to form a local football club were hampered by the lack of an oval, with the only available oval in being by destroyed white ants.
+Following separation from South Australia in 1911, association football was the first form of football played in the NT, with a match against British sailors from the HMS Prometheus taking place in 1912.
+However, there were insufficient local footballers to field a full team.

+Reuben Cooper Snr, an Iwaidja person, is credited with introducing Australian rules football in Darwin in 1915 after learning the game while boarding at St Peter's College, Adelaide.
 The first rugby match was played on 3 February 1916, and an Australian rules match was also planned for that day but proved difficult to organise due to insufficient numbers.

+First Matches (1916) and foundation of the NTFL

-The first recorded match of Australian Football in Darwin was played in Saturday 12 February 1916 on Darwin Town Oval between Red and Blue (32) and Red and White (20).
+The first recorded match of Australian rules football in Darwin was played on Saturday, 12 February 1916, on Darwin Town Oval between Red and Blue (32) and Red and White (20).
 It was followed by a second match the following Saturday organised as a Red Cross fundraiser.
 The NT Football Association was formed shortly thereafter with its first regular competition matches beginning in March 1916.

-The Northern Territory Football League chose to play in the Northern Territory's 'wet season', primarily due to hard playing surfaces during the 'dry season'.
+The Northern Territory Football League (NTFL) was incorporated in 1917 and chose to play in the Northern Territory's 'wet season', primarily due to hard playing surfaces during the 'dry season'.
 Games were played on the Esplanade or Town Oval.
-Most other leagues in Australia operate during the winter, but since the Territory does not have a winter, it is played at different times.
+Most other leagues in Australia operate during the winter, but since the NT does not have a winter, it is played at different times.
 The Wanderers Football Club were the founding members of the league in 1916.